ionic-team/CapacitorWatch/packages/capacitor-plugin/README.md

 ---

-If you are using <b>Xcode 15 Beta 4 or beyond</b> you then need to add the Capacitor Watch Swift Package from your node_modules:
+If you are using <b>Xcode 15 or beyond</b> you then need to add the Capacitor Watch Swift Package from your node_modules:

 First go to the project package dependancies